Outlines of a Critique of Political Economy: Contents of the article

 The mercantile system is viewed by Engels as an expression of the mutual hostility, which were the logical consequence of trade.
-It was not until the extorted trade treaties, commercial wars, and isolation of the nations offended to greatly that Smiths humanity, which was rooted in the expansion of mutual trade.
+It was not until the extorted trade treaties, commercial wars, and isolation of the nations offended to greatly that Smith's humanity, which was rooted in the expansion of mutual trade.
 However this was merely friendly endeavors for the sake of the profit margin, a principle immanent in the very nature of trade.
 This hypocritical way of misusing morality for immoral purposes is the pride of the free-trade system according to Engels.

 The liberal economic system transformed mankind into "a horde of ravenous beasts" which aim to devour each other, what remained for the economy after this was merely to dissolve the family.
 Here the factory system came to its aid.
 Once the system and its principles is in motion, it works by a logic on its own, with all its consequences, whether the economists like it or not.

-Engels goes on to claim that the economists doesn't know what interests he serves.
+Engels goes on to claim that the economists doesn't know what interests they serve.

 Engels then goes on to examine the category of value which is established by trade.
 He critiques economists yet again by arguing that:

-He then goes on by giving examples of this citing e.g. Say, and claimig the unsustainable and self contradictory nature of economic abstractions, nonentities.
+He then goes on by giving examples of this citing e.g. Say, and claiming the unsustainable and self contradictory nature of economic abstractions, nonentities.

-To strengthen his argument, Engels goes on with a steel man argument, by supposing that the economist is correct, but ends up rejecting the steelmanned argument due to the his claim that it there becomes even more evident how unsubstantiated the economists claims really are.
+To strengthen his argument, Engels goes on with a steel man argument, by supposing that the economist is correct, but ends up rejecting the steelmanned argument due to his claim that it there becomes even more evident how unsubstantiated the economists claims really are.